-Massage is also beneficial for lymph fluid.
-Fluid in the lymphatic system aids in removing waste and toxins that build up in body tissues and massage helps to keep this fluid flowing properly throughout the body.
+Massage is also beneficial for fluid in the lymphatic system.
+This system aids in removing waste and toxins that build up in body tissues and massage helps to keep this fluid flowing properly throughout the body.

-There are a variety of foods that support a healthy circulatory system and that should be incorporated into your diet on a regular basis.
+There are a variety of foods that support a healthy circulatory system.
 These include:

 At StoryPoint, our team provides each resident with personalized care.
 We also partner with your health care providers to make sure you always receive the most integrated, comprehensive care.
 Call us today at 1-855-407-8679 to learn more.